 A stiff character learns and grows from unwanted interaction with annoying and eccentric people.

-, who may have a similar personality and equally annoying cohorts, but does not have the Character Development
+Contrast Defrosting Ice Queen, an Always Female version, and Unsympathetic Comedy Protagonist, who may have a similar personality and equally annoying cohorts, but does not have the Character Development.

 - Rozen Maiden: Jun is a hikikomori until Shinku forces him to be her "medium", interacting with her and the other crazy dolls and eventually humans brings him out of his shell.

-- Explicit in Haunted Junction: Hayato, who says I Just Want to Be Normal, but is constantly dragged into supernatural mayhem.
-In the final episode we learn that the school spirits have been tormenting him specifically to avert a Bad Future in which he lives a "normal life" but never emotionally connects with anyone including his future wife and child.
+- Explicit in the anime version of Haunted Junction: Haruto says I Just Want to Be Normal, but is constantly dragged into supernatural mayhem.
+In the final episode it's shown that the school spirits have been tormenting him specifically to avert a Bad Future in which not only are they gone he lives a "normal life" but never emotionally connects with anyone including his future wife and child.
 Which seems to lead into a happy ending...except that said Preacher's Kid was made so miserable by the constant torment that he voluntarily participated in a plan to kill or imprison all the school spirits; and there's no indication that things are going to get better for him.

-- The plot of Happy Lesson kicks off when Chitose's teachers decide that what he really needs are five Hot Moms running his life.
+- The plot of Happy Lesson kicks off when Chitose's teachers decide that what he really needs are five mothers running his life.
 (He discovers, much to everyone's surprise, that he does become a more well-adjusted person because of them.)

 - Sumomomo Momomo: Koushi never wanted an Arranged Marriage or to be surrounded by lunatic martial artists bent on killing/loving him.
 But after Momoko finally admits she knows he doesn't love her, Koushi acknowledges that his experiences have broken him out of his fear of confronting other people (even if he's still a physical coward.)